Internship guidelines for employers

 - If you are a for-profit organization and considering offering an unpaid internship, you are responsible for understanding the legal criteria for an unpaid internship as specified by the U.S Department of Labor.

-Please contact our Career & Internship Specialist at firstname.lastname@example.org.
+Please contact a Career Coach at firstname.lastname@example.org.